amiya-pattnaik/rest-atf/README.md

 followAllRedirects: Follow all non-GET HTTP 3xx redirects
 maxRedirects: The maximum number of times to follow chained redirects (defaults to 10)

-## Using Mocha JavaScript framework
+## Tests using `Mocha` Javascript framework

 Tests are written in the Mocha framework.
-More about Jasmine can be found at https://mochajs.org/
+More about Mocha can be found [here](https://mochajs.org/)

 Tests are place in `*.js` files in the `/test/specs/` directory.
 A typical test will look similar to this: